splendo/kaluga/base/bytes/README.md

 This library provides utilities for working with `ByteArray`s: hexadecimal conversion, building byte arrays from primitive values, bitwise helpers and the `MedFloat` IEEE 11073 medical float types.

 ## Installing
 This library is available on Maven Central.
-You can import Kaluga Bytes as follows:
+You can import Kaluga Base Bytes as follows:

 ```kotlin
 repositories {